LayerNext/docs/docs/08-python-sdk/02-upload-download.md

 client.upload_annoations_for_folder(‘my_collection’, “<annotation_project_id>”, ‘/my/file/path/file.json’, ‘polygon’, False, False)
 ```

 ## 2.4.
-Download Annotations of a Collection
+Download Annotations of a Collection - Deprecated

 We can download annotation data from a given image collection.
 It will dump the annotations as JSON format - the same format we use for uploading annotations data and images.
 You need to supply the collection id which can be viewed from metadata inside the collection in the Data Lake frontend.